ahmad-moussawi/interview-questions/readme.md

 ## Backend
 - What is the CSRF attack, and how to prevent it?
 [5min].
 - What is the difference between compiled language and interpreted language with examples [5min].

-- How to implement a full text search within your webapp [5min] I expect the candidate to tell me about available technologies, and search engine availables
+- How to implement a full text search within your webapp [5min] I expect the candidate to tell me about available technologies, and search engine availables like ElasticSearch, fulltext search, and when to use the relational db for this

 - You've asked to implement a caching mechanism for a webapp, how would you do it.
+  I expect to hear about caching layers, strategies, and mediums like Redis, memcached, distributed cache, etc ...

 - What is the difference between Yaml and JSON
-- How to scale up your application
+- How to scale up your application in terms of availability

 - What is text encoding
+- What

 ## CSharp
 - What are the main differences between .net framework and .net core